|March 25, 2025

 Plate of shirataki noodles

-Glucomannan also deserves an honorable mention.
-It’s a type of soluble fiber derived from the root of the konjac plant.[14]
+Glucomannan is a unique type of soluble fiber that comes from the root of the konjac plant.

-Plus, glucomannan makes a tasty carb-free substitute for noodles.
-It’s been a staple of Japanese cuisine for years in the form of shirataki noodles.
-These noodles absorb the flavor of whatever you cook them with, which makes them perfect for a high-fat sauce, or just with butter and salt.
-Get cooking inspiration with these shirataki recipes.
+Beyond its health benefits, glucomannan is also a versatile, carb-free noodle substitute.
+It has been a staple in Japanese cuisine for years, often in the form of shirataki noodles.
+These noodles soak up the flavors of whatever you cook them with, making them perfect for rich, high-fat sauces or a simple mix of butter and salt.
+Need ideas?
+Check out these shirataki noodle recipes.

 Bowl of greens

-If that’s the case, learn about how to calculate net carbs and consider adding keto-friendly supplements to your routine like InnerFuel Prebiotic.
+If you’re watching your carb intake, learn how to calculate net carbs and consider adding keto-friendly supplements like InnerFuel Prebiotic to support your fiber goals.

 Fruits: